oliviermirat/ZebraZoom/README.md

 Both commands above are loading results directly from the excel files previously generated in order to validate the time periods calculated in the most straightforward manner possible.<br/>
 This validation through visualization will only work if the parameter 'copyOriginalVideoToOutputFolderForValidation' was set to 1 in the configuration file used to launch the tracking.<br/>
 For both commands above, you can easily go through the video using the following tips: https://zebrazoom.org/validationVideoReading.html<br/><br/>

+<H4 CLASS="western">Identifying first sleeping time after specified time:</H4>

+This can be done with the command:<br/>
+python -m zebrazoom dataPostProcessing firstSleepingTimeAfterSpecifiedTime videoName specifiedTime wellNumber <br/>
+Where:<br/>
+videoName must be replaced either by the name of a video or by a list of video names separated by commas as explained in the paragraph "Identifying moving and sleeping times of zebrafish" above (if you want to launch this script on the excel file created by combining several videos) (please note that there shouldn't be any spaces anywhere in this variable).<br/>
+specifiedTime must be replaced by a time in the format Hours:Minutes:Seconds (for example this could be 00:03:18 for 3 hours and 18 minutes, or it could be 15:00:07 for 15 hours and 7 seconds, etc...).<br/>
+wellNumber must be the number of the well on which to launch this analysis (please note that well numbers start at 0 (not at 1)).<br/>

 <a name="GUIanalysis"/>